8.1. Time API

 Note

-For signatures and detailed description of listed functions, see include_public/anj/compat/time.h
+For function signatures and detailed descriptions, see include_public/anj/compat/time.h.

-The default src/anj/compat/posix/anj_time.c implementation that uses POSIX clock_gettime() API can be used as a reference for writing your own integration layer.
+The default implementation in src/anj/compat/posix/anj_time.c uses the POSIX clock_gettime() API and can be used as a reference for your integration.

-The anj_time_now function should return the current monotonic time, expressed in milliseconds.
+The anj_time_monotonic_now() function must return the current monotonic time as anj_time_monotonic_t.

 Monotonic time:

-• Represents the time elapsed since an arbitrary point (the epoch), typically the system boot time.
+• Represents time elapsed since an arbitrary epoch (typically system boot).

-If the system provides a stable real-time clock that does not change during runtime, it may also be used as a monotonic clock.
+If your platform exposes a stable real-time clock that does not change during runtime, you can use it as a monotonic source as a last resort.

-In the POSIX reference implementation, anj_time_now uses CLOCK_MONOTONIC if available.
-If CLOCK_MONOTONIC is unavailable, the function falls back to using CLOCK_REALTIME.
+In the POSIX reference implementation, anj_time_monotonic_now() prefers CLOCK_MONOTONIC if available; otherwise it falls back to CLOCK_REALTIME.

 struct timespec res;